adrawerofthings/illustration.css/README.md

 ![Screenshot of Comics by Jason Li](screenshots/border-image-casestudy1-0.jpg)

-TL;DR – it's difficult to simultaneously create a rough, organic edge *and* control the color of the enclosed box.
+TL;DR – manual, trial-and-error fidgeting with border size values is required to create a rough, organic edge *and* allow control over the enclosed box.

 Take this border image I made for [my comics site](http://comics.hongkonggong.com) (it has a transparent background):